jztimm/Flatiron_side_project/feedback.md

 ## Questions

 - What is the difference between `self` on line 11 and `self` on line 14 in `recipe.rb`?

+The difference between `self` on line 11 and `self` on line 14 is that `self` on line 11 stores each new instance of `recipe`.
+And `self` on line 14 is able to call upon those instances and see what's been created.

 - What is the purpose of the `Recipe.all` and `Restaurant.all` methods?

+The `Recipe.all` & `Restaurant.all` methods call upon all instances that have been created and returns the values as an array.

 ## Next Steps
 - A Restaurant has many Recipes